 The results?
 Our homes are more economical to heat and cool because heat losses and infiltrations are reduced to a minimum.

 More and more illnesses are associated with poor indoor air quality.
 We have only to think of the growing number of asthma and allergy cases.
-The air we breathe is contaminated by all types of gases, dust and bacteria.
+The air we breathe is contaminated by all types of gases, dust, and bacteria.
 In addition, we consume oxygen and produce gases and humidity, while not renewing the oxygen consumed.
-Here are just a few example of product that contaminate the air we breathe.
+Here are just a few examples of product that contaminate the air we breathe.